18F/docker-es/README.md

 ---

 1. Clone the repository `git clone git@github.com:18F/docker-es-nlp.git`
-2. Tell Vagrant where to find Docker by setting `export DOCKER_HOST=localhost`
+2. Tell Vagrant where to find Docker by setting `export DOCKER_HOST=tcp://localhost:2375`
 3. Be sure docker is running (if using boot2docker run `boot2docker init` and `boot2docker up`) and pull down the trusted build from the docker registry with `docker pull dockerfile/elasticsearch`.
 4. Fire up Vagrant with `vagrant up --provider=docker` from the project root.
 5. Test elasticsearch with `curl -X GET 'http://localhost:9200/_status?pretty=true'`